 While the unprecedented impact of COVID-19 on HRM's tourism industry is expected to significantly reduce the number of STR stays and available listings in the short-term, it is not yet clear how severe or long the impacts will last.
 Given that STRs can quickly be re-listed, and the assumption that tourism activity will rebound in the future, staff advise that there is a need to more effectively manage impacts through the creation of STR registration requirements together with region-wide updates to all official planning documents.
 These new and updated regulations are intended to support the tourism industry and residents' participation in the sharing economy, while also reducing negative impacts on long-term housing supplies and residential neighbourhoods.
-In developing these regulations, coordination with provincial regulations are intended to ensure that the timing and nature of engagements with tourism-related business and the implementation of new regulations is sensitive to COVID-19 impacts.
+In developing these regulations, coordination with provincial regulations and related municipal initiatives is important in establishing a clear and consistent approach.
+Care will also be needed to ensure that the timing and nature of engagements with tourism-related business and the implementation of new regulations is sensitive to COVID-19 impacts.